KEINOS/cheetsheet/cheetsheets/golang.md

 	// TableID: table218
 }

-// GetIDs returns a unique rowID and tableID from the given data.
+// GetIDs returns a unique rowID and tableID combination from the given data.
 //
-// "rowID" is the first 8 bytes of BLAKE3-256 hash as unsigned decimal string.
+// "rowID" is the first 8 bytes of BLAKE3-256 hash as signed decimal string.
 // "tableID" is the 1 byte XOR checksum of the full hash as decimal string with
-// "table" prefix.
+// "table" prefix (`table<xor sum>`).
 func GetIDs(data string) (rowID, tableID string) {
 	digest := blake3.Sum256([]byte(data))